The chilling effect can be produced by vapor-compression or vapor absorption cycle.

-What is the Difference between Vapor Compression and Vapor Absorption Cycle of Chilling?
+What is the Difference between Vapor Compression and the Vapor Absorption Cycle of Chilling?

-The basic difference between the vapour compression chillers and absorption chillers is that vapour compression chiller uses an electric motor for operating a compressor used for raising the pressure of refrigerant vapours whereas an absorption chiller uses heat for compressing refrigerant vapours to a high-pressure.
+The basic difference between the vapor compression chillers and absorption chillers is that the vapor compression chiller uses an electric motor for operating a compressor used for raising the pressure of refrigerant vapors whereas an absorption chiller uses heat for compressing refrigerant vapors to high pressure.

 The rejected heat from turbines, microturbines, and engines may be used for chilling.

-In a vapour compression cycle, the low- pressure vapour is mechanically compressed.
+In a vapor compression cycle, the low-pressure vapor is mechanically compressed.

-In an absorption cycle, the low-pressure vapour is absorbed into a low-pressure solution, pumped to a high pressure and then heated to produce a high-pressure vapour.
+In an absorption cycle, the low-pressure vapor is absorbed into a low-pressure solution, pumped to high pressure, and then heated to produce a high-pressure vapor.

-Process pump specifications that are important to consider include the process flow, process pressure, pump material, rubber parts and mechanical shaft seal material, motor voltage, motor electrical class, motor IP rating and pump rating.
+Process pump specifications that are important to consider include the process flow, process pressure, pump material, rubber parts, mechanical shaft seal material, motor voltage, motor electrical class, motor IP rating, and pump rating.

 Other important specifications include the internal water tank size and materials and full load amperage.